 “We are pleased the Treasury is becoming more vocal about the damaging effect cash in hand payments have on individual businesses and the economy at large,” said Julia Evans, chief executive of the NFB.
 Businesses that avoid paying VAT have a 20% advantage, but all too often, this low-cost deal comes without a proper written contract or any kind of paperwork, making it difficult to enforce consumer rights if something goes wrong.

-“The Government can reduce the competitive advantage of these rogue traders and help protect consumers by cutting VAT to 5% for all home repair, maintenance and improvement work.
-This simple, single action would help reduce the size of the ‘informal economy’ in the home improvement market, which is now estimated to be worth an astonishing £9.3bn per year.
+“By lowering VAT to 5% on all home repair, maintenance, and improvement work, the government can reduce the competitive advantage of these rogue traders while also protecting consumers.”
+This simple, one-time action would contribute to reducing the size of the ‘informal economy’ in the home improvement market, which is now estimated to be worth an astounding £9.3 billion per year.

-Furthermore it would benefit millions of UK homeowners by reducing bills for those who cannot afford vital repairs to their homes; help bring empty properties back into use thereby assisting with the alleviation of the housing supply crisis; remove the perverse incentive to demolish existing buildings to avoid the VAT bill; and help protect consumers by cutting the competitive advantage of the informal economy estimated to be worth £9.3bn a year.
+Furthermore, it would benefit millions of UK homeowners by lowering bills for those who cannot afford vital home repairs; assist in bringing vacant properties back into use, thereby aiding in the alleviation of the housing supply crisis; remove the perverse incentive to demolish existing buildings to avoid the VAT bill; and help protect consumers by reducing the informal economy’s competitive advantage, which is estimated to be worth £9.3 billion per year.